fin3ss3g0d/evilgophish/README.md

 Once you have run `setup.sh`, the next steps are:

 1. Make sure the `Apache2` log file for `evilginx2` exists before starting `GoPhish` (starting `Apache2` will automatically do this)
 2. Configure `SMS` message template.
-You will use `Text` only when creating an `SMS` message template, and you should not include a tracking link as it will appear in the `SMS` message.
+You will use `Text` only when creating a `SMS` message template, and you should not include a tracking link as it will appear in the `SMS` message.
 Leave `Envelope Sender` and `Subject` blank like below:

 ![sms-message-template](images/sms-message-template.png)